Tips for Handling Vintage Chronographs

 Tips for careful handling of vintage chronographs

-#1 Avoid bumps
+#1 Avoid shocks

 #2 Store the chronograph properly